Careers

 • Ability to maintain complete confidentiality of all information obtained through interaction with employees and client interactions.

-• Carry out supervisory responsibilities by AVCP Regional Housing Authority’s policies and procedures and applicable laws.
+• Carry out supervisory responsibilities in accordance with the organization’s policies and procedures and applicable laws.

-• Communicate changes and progress, respond promptly to customer needs; meet commitments; assess own strengths and weaknesses, strive to build knowledge and skills, build morale, and provide vision and inspiration to peers and subordinates.
+• Communicate changes and progress, respond promptly to customer needs, meet commitments, assess own strengths and weaknesses, strive to build knowledge and skills, build morale and provide vision and inspiration to peers.

 Department: Finance